lumeland/blog/posts/lume-3.1.0.md

 > Comfort them all and try to always be good.
 Don't regret how much good you
 > have done and can still do.
 >
-> Little Vitin: To your parents, to Vera, to Carlos, to Cesar, to everyone, my
+> Vitinciño: To our parents, to Vera, to Carlos, to Cesar, to everyone, my hugs.
-> hugs.
-To you, good little brother, the biggest one you can receive from
+> To you, my good brother, the biggest one you can receive from Alexandre.
-> Alexandre.
 >
-> P.S. / Pray for me that I will always remember you and (if I can, as I hope) I
+> P.S. / Pray for me because I will always remember you and (if I can, as I
-> will intercede for you.
+> hope) I will intercede for you.

-Alexandre is not only a Galician martyr but also a demonstration that good people exist in the world.
+Alexandre is not only a Galician martyr but also a demonstration that there have always been good people in the world.
 Now more than ever, we have to remember that.

 <!-- more -->